gustavom2998/learning_rust/rust_book/3_programming_concepts/2_data_types.md

 ### Integer types

 An integer is a number without a fractional component.
-Integers are normally declared based on the bit length and if theyare signed (i) or unsigned (u).
+Integers are normally declared based on the bit length and if they're signed (i) or unsigned (u).
 Note that the "i" in the integer data types stands for "signed", while the "u" in the unsigned integer data types stands for "unsigned".
 The maximum and minimum values are calculated using two's complement representation.
 Signed and unsigned refer to whether it's possible for the number to be negative or not (signed/unsigned).
 Signed numbers are stored using [two's complements](https://en.wikipedia.org/wiki/Two%27s_complement) representation.

 Signed numbers can represent numbers based on the following formula for the number of bits:
 ```